Main content start

 - iPad with Pencil: For more control over writing and more sophisticated software, you will probably want to use a tablet.
 The Center for Teaching and Learning has expanded their iPad lending program for instructors in response to the shift online.

 - Document Cameras: Document cameras are the overhead projectors of online teaching--it's basically just a webcam set that shows you handwriting on a piece of paper.
-You can use a webcam or smartphone as a document camera with a little creativity (see this article on "Share Handwriting in Zoom"), or buy a dedicated document camera (Teach Anywhere's Remote Teaching Setup Options has a wealth of information).
+You can use a webcam or smartphone as a document camera with a little creativity (see this article on "Share Handwriting in Zoom"), or buy a dedicated document camera.
 A limited number of document cameras are available for loan through your local IT or by emailing firstname.lastname@example.org.